ARUNSANKAR006/design-system/README.md

-# 🧩 Design System – Frontend Assignment
+# 🧩 Design System – Frontend

 This project is a **React + Vite + TypeScript** based reusable Design System with **TailwindCSS** and **Storybook** for component documentation.